When Apple finally announces the much-anticipated new iPhone, these are the features it should include, according to a tech pro.

 Better pricing for an iPhone

-The innovations don't appear to be coming with a corresponding increase in price, though.
-Typically prices edge up with each new model, but that doesn't appear to be the case here.
 If pricing ends up matching expectations, costs for mid- and higher-range models look to be unchanged.
 At the lower end, iPhone 12s will be available for $50 less ($649) than the iPhone 11 counterpart ($699).
-The lower-priced option, if true, will come at the perfect time, as businesses and individual users are battling health, civil unrest, and economic crises.
+The lower-priced option, if true, will come at the perfect time, as businesses and individual users are battling a wicked storm of health, civil unrest, and economic crises.

 Will you buy a new iPhone?

-While the next iPhone won't be world changing (whereas the first generation arguably was), these are extraordinarily stressful times, and some people might find that having a shiny new doodad in more sizes with faster performance and no price increase is a good thing.
+While the next iPhone won't be world changing (whereas the first generation arguably was), these are extraordinarily stressful times, and some people might find that having a shiny new doodad in more available sizes with faster performance and no price increase is a good thing.
+Certainly, we can all use such a distraction.

 - Mobile device security policy (TechRepublic Premium)